 1. Paying Cash for a Car

-What the credit bureaus are looking for is how you now handle new lines of credit.
+What the credit bureaus are looking for is how you how handle new lines of credit.
 If you pay cash for a car, nothing gets reported to the credit bureaus, which means you won’t gain any credit-improving benefits!
-One of the fastest ways to start restoring your credit is by financing the purchase of a vehicle and making on-time payments, each of which will be reported to the credit bureaus.
+One way to start restoring your credit is by financing the purchase of a vehicle and making on-time payments, each of which will be reported to the credit bureaus.

 What is a BHPH dealer?
 It’s an acronym standing for “Buy-Here-Pay-Here car.”
 This kind of car dealership offers what some people call “in-house financing.”
 It means the dealer is not only selling you the car, it is also loaning you the money to make the purchase.
-This is one of the most serious bankruptcy car buying mistakes you should avoid at all costs!
-If you’re not sure whether or not a dealer is a BHPH, one sign is that they almost always guarantee approval.
+This can turn out to be one of the most serious bankruptcy car buying mistakes!
+If you’re not sure whether or not a dealer is a BHPH, one sign is that they almost always guarantee approval

-The problem is that the terms of the loan are probably going to be horrible.
-BHPH dealers are notorious for taking advantage of credit-challenged people by charging grossly high interest rates.
+The problem is that the terms of the loan might be really horrible.
+We’ve heard that some BHPH dealers are notorious for taking advantage of credit-challenged people by charging grossly high interest rates.
 Then, to add insult to injury, they often hide all kinds of fees and other inconvenient terms in the fine print of the finance contract.
-For example, the contract might specifiy that you have to make weekly payments instead of monthly payments, and if you’re late on just one payment they will repossess the car!
+For example, the contract might specify that you have to make weekly payments instead of monthly payments, and if you’re late on just one payment they will repossess the car!
 No one should settle for those kinds of shady practices.

 At Day One Credit, we don’t make loans, we find loans.
 We send your application out to all the lenders in our network who have special programs for bankruptcy customers.
-These lenders are competing for your business, which means you’ll end up with best terms possible for your particular credit situation.
+These lenders are competing for your business, which means you’ll end up with the loan that fits your particular credit situation.